ds-102/fa20/index.md

 ## Important Information:

 * **When:** Lectures Tuesdays and Thursdays from 2:00PM to 3:30PM.
-See below for discussion, lab, and staff office hours.
+See below for discussions, labs, and office hours.
-* **Where:** Remote instruction
+* **Where:** Remote instruction.
+See Piazza posts for corresponding Zoom links.
 * **What:** See the [lecture schedule](syllabus)
 * **News:** We will post updates about the class on Piazza.

 ## Lab, Discussion, and Office Hours Schedules

+See Piazza posts for corresponding Zoom links.

 <iframe src="https://calendar.google.com/calendar/embed?src=c_i6vcnkqpt1pl5rfp8dsqle1kus%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>